All Episodes

 I still have a tough time believing that erosion created the thing, to be honest with you.

-An Applebaum of the uh Washington Post yesterday in a column, The Discreet Charm of the Terrorist Cause.
+We have here now, I'm holding in my formerly nicotine-stained fingers, Anne Applebaum of the Washington Post yesterday in a column, The Discreet Charm of the Terrorist Cause.

-Since the bombing attacks in London last month, a welter of columnist writers, talking heads, and ordinary people have puzzled over the mystery of British Muslims, one in four of whom recently told pollsters that they sympathize with the July 7th suicide bombers.
+Since the bombing attacks in London last month, a welter of columnists, writers, talking heads, and ordinary people have puzzled over the mystery of British Muslims, one in four of whom recently told pollsters that they sympathize with the July 7th suicide bombers.

-The idea that British Muslims whose parents received asylum, found jobs and made lives in Britain could be so deeply affected by the oppression of Muslims in countries that they've never visited seems incomprehensible.
+The idea that British Muslims whose parents received asylum, found jobs, and made lives in Britain could be so deeply affected by the oppression of Muslims in countries that they've never visited seems incomprehensible.

-I'm talking about the sympathy for the Irish Republican army that persisted for decades in some Irish American communities and is only now fading away.
+I'm talking about the sympathy for the Irish Republican Army that persisted for decades in some Irish-American communities and is only now fading away.

-Now I can see there's one major difference.
+Now, I can see there's one major difference.

 The Irish terrorists were setting off their bombs across the ocean and not in New York or Boston.